Adinair01/Adinair01/README.md

 ###  Who Am I?

-I'm a Front-End Developer focused on building responsive, accessible, and user-centric interfaces that solve real-world problems.
+I'm a Full Stack Developer focused on building responsive, accessible, and user-centric interfaces that solve real-world problems.
-With a strong foundation in HTML, CSS, JavaScript, and React, I combine **pixel-perfect UI design** with **efficient, maintainable code**.
+With a strong foundation in HTML, CSS, JavaScript, and Node.js, I combine **pixel-perfect UI design** with **efficient, maintainable code**.

 I take pride in transforming complex ideas into interactive, intuitive web experiences.
 Currently expanding into full-stack development while keeping UX and performance at the core of everything I build.